 There can also be a huge discrepancy in terms of the quality between a brand's Android and iOS apps.
 Misfit's Android app was previously short of features compared to the iOS version, which will be of huge frustration to users who have bought there device, so check the app reviews before buying.

 It's always wise to check the comments from users of the app, and of course never make a purchase without reading our reviews first.

 Battery life is an important factor to take into consideration, as having to charge your band every few days can be a real thorn in the side of your attempts to track your fitness regime, and crucially can mean you need to leave it at home or it runs out during a working day.

-Bands now fall into two camps: those that require charging every five (ish) days via a USB cable and devices that use a watch battery that lasts around six months.
+Bands now fall into two camps: those that require charging every five (ish) days via a USB cable and devices that use a cell battery that lasts around six months.

-The Misfit Shine 2, Misfit Flash, Withings Go, Jawbone UP Move and Moov Now all use watch batteries that will need changing every six months.
+The Nokia Go, Moov Now and devices from Misfit, meanwhile, all use watch batteries that will need changing every six months.